decentfund/kyodo/docs/README.md

 **DF token**

-_Tech layer_ - ERC 20 Blockchain native token
+_Tech layer_ - ERC-20 Blockchain native token

 _Purposes:_
 Cryptocurrency.
 DF token is intended to be a medium of exchange and store of value for the Decent.Fund activity.
 DF token is tied to the fund of the community, which is under the GOV domain.